 In 1993, a new agency – the South Carolina Department of Disabilities and Special Needs (SCDDSN) – was formed to give people with lifelong disabilities a voice at the highest level of state government.
 One year later, Risley E. Linder Sr. became President /CEO of Babcock Center.

-In keeping with its broader mission, Babcock Center became the first nonprofit community organization in South Carolina to serve people with severe head injuries or spinal cord injuries through contract with DDSN.
+In keeping with its broader mission, Babcock Center became the first nonprofit community organization in South Carolina to serve people with severe head injuries or spinal cord injuries through a contract with DDSN.

-Babcock Center also opened Phoenix Center, a transitional center for adults with severe head injuries, and launched supported housing efforts for adults with spinal cord injuries.
+Babcock Center also opened Phoenix Center, a transitional center for adults with severe head injuries and launched supported housing efforts for adults with spinal cord injuries.

 In February, 2002 Risley E. Linder resigned as President/CEO of Babcock Center.
 Dr. James Christian was named as the Interim Executive Director by the Babcock Center Board of Directors.
 In June of 2002, Dr. Judy Johnson was appointed Executive Director and Mr. Gene Marlow was appointed Deputy Executive Director.
 Both brought with them extensive experience in the field of disabilities.

 Today, led by President & CEO Dr. Judy Johnson and Deputy Executive Director Donna Hall, Babcock Center offers great expectations and bright futures to over 800 citizens with lifelong disabilities.
 People with disabilities have the opportunity to advocate on their own behalf, to make choices about where to live, work and participate in leisure and other activities that contribute to their well-being and personal satisfaction.
 They have the right to learn the skills and receive the supports necessary to participate as valued members of our community.
 They are neighbors and are fully included in activities with individuals who do not have disabilities.